Nudge theory: Techniques

 Nudges are small changes in the environment that are easy and inexpensive to implement.
-In head-to-head comparisons, randomized experiments have that nudges can sometimes motivate behavior change more effectively than paying people.
+In head-to-head comparisons, randomized experiments have found that nudges can sometimes motivate behavior change more effectively than paying people.
 Several different techniques exist for nudging, including defaults, social-proof heuristics, and increasing the salience of the desired option.

-A default option is the option that person automatically receives for doing nothing.
+A default option is the option that a person automatically receives for doing nothing.
 People are more likely to choose a particular option if it is the default option.
 For example, Pichert and Katsikopoulos (2008) found that a greater number of consumers chose the renewable energy option for electricity when it was offered as the default option.
 Similarly, the default options given to mobile apps developers in advertising networks can significantly impact consumers' privacy.

 A social-proof heuristic refers to the tendency of people to look at the behavior of others to help guide their own behavior.
 Studies have found some success in using social-proof heuristics to nudge people to make healthier food choices.

 When people's attention is drawn toward a particular option, that option will become more salient and they will be more likely to choose it.
 As an example, in snack shops at train stations in the Netherlands, consumers purchased more fruit and healthy snack options when they were relocated next to the cash register.
 Since then, other similar studies have been made regarding the placement of healthier food options close to the checkout counter and the effect on the consuming behavior of the customers, and this is now considered an effective and well-accepted nudge.